-This surprise inside cake recipe is pure fun for Easter or any springtime celebration – baby showers, school celebrations, outdoor birthday parties, and spring cookouts.
+This Surprise Inside Cake Jelly Bean Cake recipe is pure fun for Easter or any springtime celebration – baby showers, school celebrations, outdoor birthday parties, and spring cookouts.

 Why make surprise inside cake for spring?

 Inspired by all the gorgeous colors of spring, I wanted to create a surprise inside cake recipe – also called a piñata cake – using Pillsbury Funfetti Gluten Free Cake & Cupcake Mix and Pillsbury Funfetti Vanilla Flavored Frosting.

 In addition, I thought a rainbow of colorful jelly beans would go well with the sprinkles included with the Funfetti frosting.